 “If you ask me in fourteen days, I will say ‘yes.’
 But you need to put this crap with your family behind you.”

 “Just two weeks.
 That’s all I ask.
 Can you do that for me?
 Sweetie?”

 Mel took the blanket off her and sat on the side of the bed, her arms reaching for me.
 In a moment I was up and sitting next to her.
 After a hug, she jumped up to pee.
 She left the door open and I heard her.

 “How about we see if this shower thing works?”

 I peeked around the door.

 “I’ll get the towels,” and after I opened the shades to let light in—who cared what the passing cows saw?—I went in.
-Mel had stripped and tossed her t-shirt and panties into the other room, and I was naked.
+Mel had stripped and tossed her T-shirt and panties into the other room.
+I was naked.
 I turned the water on and pointed the nozzle into the sink until the water was warm.
-Not a lot of room, so I sat on the toilet seat and sprayed my chest and the rest of my front until I turned it on Mel, who was standing in front of me in anticipation.
+Not a lot of room, so I sat on the toilet lid and sprayed my chest and the rest of my front until I turned it on Mel, who was standing in front of me in anticipation.
 I lingered on her boobs and especially on her pussy until she told me to stop.

 With the water off, we opened the little soap package and proceeded to soap each other down as best we could.
 As I say, not a lot of room.

 It was one of those things that seem erotic in the mind but the eroticism was only half-baked and now we were simply making a mess of things and I rinsed her off and she rinsed me off and it was chilly so we did not waste time teasingly toweling each other dry.
 We then went back into the other room, kicking the discarded clothing to the side.